Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Introduction

 Although XCA can provide a fluoroscopic model of coronary arteries, it still has many aspects to be improved.
-(1) Peripheral irrelevant tissues such as ribs, spine, diaphragm and lung will also be developed by X-ray, resulting in low visibility of extracted vessels.
+(1) Peripheral irrelevant tissues such as ribs, spine, diaphragm and lung will also be developed by X-ray, resulting in poor visibility of coronary vessels.
 (2) Images of different organs overlap after projection and affect the observation of lesions.
-(3) The uneven distribution of contrast agent caused by different blood flow rates and the high-frequency Gaussian noise existed in developing equipment reduce the detailed performance of the contrast image.
-See \hyperref[fig1]{Fig.1.}(a1).
+(3) Different blood flow rates cause uneven distribution of contrast agents, and high-frequency Gaussian noise affects the detail performance of contrast images.
+See \hyperref[fig1]{Fig.1.(a1)}.

-Therefore, it is a prerequisite for accurate diagnosis and treatment to isolate background structure and noise signal from XCA image sequence to enhance vascular part.
-The purpose of this study is to extract the contrast-filled vessel layers from the original XCA image sequence and then perform accurate segmentation to restore the tubular structures.
+Therefore, it is a prerequisite for accurate diagnosis and treatment to isolate background structure and noise signal from raw XCA image sequence.
+The main purpose of this study is to extract the high visibility contrast-filled vessel layers and then perform accurate segmentation to restore the topologically correct tubular structures.